nikitavoloboev/data/distributed-systems/distributed-systems.md

 - [Fanouts and Percentiles (2020)](https://paulcavallaro.com/blog/fanouts-and-percentiles/)
 - [Distributed Tracing — we’ve been doing it wrong (2019)](https://copyconstruct.medium.com/distributed-tracing-weve-been-doing-it-wrong-39fc92a857df)
 - [How To Design A Reliable Distributed Timer (2021)](https://0x709394.me/How-To%20Design%20A%20Reliable%20Distributed%20Timer)
+- [raft-engine](https://github.com/tikv/raft-engine) - WAL-is-data engine that used to store multi-raft log.